 All candidates must take six subjects, three at higher level and three at standard level.
 One subject must be chosen from each of the first five groups.
 The sixth subject can be from group 6 or a second subject from groups 2, 3, or 4 can be chosen.
 The courses shown in the table below are offered at both HL and SL unless otherwise stated.
 Ab Initio language courses are for those beginning study of a new language.
 Please note that course offerings are subject to maximum and minimum enrollment and we may alter the courses available depending on demand and capacity.

 * Students must take English in group 1 to meet YIS graduation requirements.
 Should students wish to take two group 1 courses, Japanese and German Language and Literature are on offer, and a bilingual diploma will be awarded.
-In addition, to encourage mother-tongue languages, it is possible for students to study their mother tongue language as a school-supported self-taught subject (SL only).
+In addition, to encourage home and family languages, it is possible for students to study their home and family language as a school-supported self-taught subject (SL only).
 In such cases, two group 1 subjects would be studied and a bilingual diploma will be awarded.
 For more information, please contact the high school vice principal.

 **Environmental Systems and Societies is an interdisciplinary subject that covers the requirements of both groups 3 and 4.
 Taking Environmental Systems and Societies allows students to take two subjects from any of groups 2, 3, 4, or 6 should they wish.